 Time was when the public utterances of Britain’s spy chiefs were limited, if not non-existent.
 No speeches and no press briefings was the distinct order of the day.
 D-notices, yes.
 But an MI5 spymaster speech?
 No. That began to change a few years ago.
 But these speeches were rare.
 We commented on a Jonathan Evans spy chief speech, back in 2012.
 And that was a rarity.

 But these are different times.
 Back then of course we hadn’t discovered the “transparency” word.
 Now it’s all about “transparency” and every spymaster worth their salt has to give a speech when they start their job at the very least.

-We’ll have to see if he becomes more of a public speaker than the previous spymaster incumbent.
+He’s definitely become more of a public speaker than the previous spymaster incumbent.

 None of us joined MI5 to make public speeches.
 But I too believe strongly that the public is owed an explanation of the threats the country faces and what we are doing about them.

 Absolutely, sir.
 The public pays your wages, but don’t tell us too much.

 This spymaster speech took on two themes that he explained clearly in his introduction.
 An introduction that set out the scope and structure of his speech.